moby/moby/docs/sources/reference/commandline/cli.md

      ---> 99cc1ad10469
     Successfully built 99cc1ad10469

-This example shows the use of the ``.dockerignore`` file to exclude the ``.git`` directory the context.
+This example shows the use of the `.dockerignore` file to exclude the `.git` directory from the context.
 Its effect can be seen in the changed size of the uploaded context.

     $ sudo docker build -t vieux/apache:2.0 .